Alice's Adventures in Wonderland: Plot

-Alice then meets a Gryphon and a weeping Mock Turtle, who dance to the Lobster Quadrille while Alice recites (rather incorrectly) "'Tis the Voice of the Lobster".
-The Mock Turtle sings them "Beautiful Soup" during which the Gryphon drags Alice away for an impending trial, in which the Knave of Hearts stands accused of stealing the Queen's tarts.
-The trial is ridiculously conducted by the King of Hearts, and the jury is composed of various animals that Alice had previously met.
+Alice then meets a Gryphon and a Mock Turtle, who dance to the Lobster Quadrille while Alice recites (rather incorrectly) a poem.
+The Mock Turtle sings them "Beautiful Soup", during which the Gryphon drags Alice away for a trial, in which the Knave of Hearts stands accused of stealing the Queen's tarts.
+The trial is conducted by the King of Hearts, and the jury is composed of animals that Alice previously met.
 Alice gradually grows in size and confidence, allowing herself increasingly frequent remarks on the irrationality of the proceedings.
-The Queen finally commands Alice's beheading, but Alice scoffs that the Queen's guard is only a pack of cards.
-Although Alice holds her own for a time, the card guards soon gang up and start to swarm all over her.
-Alice's sister wakes her up from a dream, brushing what turns out to be some leaves from Alice's face.
+The Queen eventually commands Alice's beheading, but Alice scoffs that the Queen's guard is only a pack of cards.
+Although Alice holds her own for a time, the guards soon gang up and start to swarm all over her.
+Alice's sister wakes her up from a dream, brushing what turns out to be leaves from Alice's face.
 Alice leaves her sister on the bank to imagine all the curious happenings for herself.